 At St Luke’s we actively encourage our teachers to plan trips that bring the work the children do in class to life.

-Recently, we have visited the British Museum, The National Portrait Gallery, The Science Museum, and Westminster Abbey.
+Recently, we have visited the British Museum, HMS Belfast, St Paul’s Cathedral, Brent Sikh Centre and Westminster Abbey.
 We travel by tube, train, bus or on occasion, coach and our teachers do a pre-visit risk assessment of both the journey and the destination.

 By signing the Home School Agreement, you give your permission to allow your children to attend local visits not involving public transport.
 For the trips that involve public or private transportation, you will be sent full details of the trip as well as a permission slip to be signed and returned to the school.